yugr/Implib.so/README.md

 In a nutshell, Implib.so is a simple equivalent of [Windows DLL import libraries](http://www.digitalmars.com/ctg/implib.html) for POSIX shared libraries.

-On Linux, if you link against shared library you normally use `-lxyz` compiler option which makes your application depend on `libxyz.so`.
+On Linux/Android, if you link against shared library you normally use `-lxyz` compiler option which makes your application depend on `libxyz.so`.
 This would cause `libxyz.so` to be forcedly loaded at program startup (and its constructors to be executed) even if you never call any of its functions.

 If you instead want to delay loading of `libxyz.so` (e.g. its unlikely to be used and you don't want to waste resources on it or [slow down startup time](https://lwn.net/Articles/341309/) or you want to select best platform-specific implementation at runtime), you can remove dependency from `LDFLAGS` and issue `dlopen` call manually.
 But this would cause `ld` to err because it won't be able to statically resolve symbols which are supposed to come from this shared library.
 At this point you have only two choices:
 * emit normal calls to library functions and suppress link errors from `ld` via `-Wl,-z,nodefs`; this is undesired because you loose ability to detect link errors for other libraries statically